 John graduated from the University of Hull with an honours degree in drama before training as an actor at ALRA.
-He has worked extensively in the industry for over 20 years both as an actor and director.
-Recent acting credits include The Intern (Channel 4), New Tricks (BBC), Murder on the Home Front (ITV) and adverts for Bid TV and Netflix.
-In December 2017, John played the role of Gerry in a rehearsed reading of Richard Bickley’s new play Signal Failure.
-This was directed by Richard Cameron, writer of Can’t Stand up for Falling Down.
-John can next be seen in the Cineworld Christmas advert, which will be screened in cinemas worldwide from November 2019.
+He has worked extensively in the industry for 25 years both as an actor and director.
+Recent acting credits include The Intern (Channel 4), New Tricks (BBC), Murder on the Home Front (ITV), adverts for Bid TV, Netflix, Cineworld (Christmas advert 2019) and, in February 2020, Schweppes (for Israeli television).

 John is a founder member and Artistic Director of Angel Theatre Company, which aims to produce challenging, character driven productions in some of London's top fringe venues.
 Visit Angel Theatre Company's website at: www.angeltheatrecompany.co.uk

 John is proud to be a member of the British Actors' Equity Association

 "John Patterson directs with immaculate precision."

 “Expert direction with attention to the smallest of details.”

 “Impressively executed by director John Patterson."